spiraldb/vortex/README.md

 ### Serialization / Deserialization (Serde)

-Vortex serde is currently in the design phase.
-The goals of this implementation are:
+The goals of the `vortex-serde` implementation are:

 * Support scanning (column projection + row filter) with zero-copy and zero heap allocation.
-* Support random access in constant time.
+* Support random access in constant or near-constant time.
 * Forward statistical information (such as sortedness) to consumers.
-* To provide a building block for file format authors to store compressed array data.
+* Provide IPC format for sending arrays between processes.
+* Provide an extensible, best-in-class file format for storing columnar data on disk or in object storage.

+TODO: insert diagram here

 ## Integration with Apache Arrow